Alice Curwen: New England and the Caribbean

-Alice Curwen, who also emerged as a Quaker preacher, felt inspired by God in 1676, after her children had grown up, to travel to New England, having heard that Quakers suffered cruel punishment and even the death penalty in Boston.
+Alice Curwen, who also emerged as a Quaker preacher, felt inspired by God in 1676, after her daughters Elinor and Edward had grown up, to travel to New England, having heard that Quakers suffered cruel punishment and even the death penalty in Boston.
 Her husband initially disputed that the command had come from God, but relented and accompanied her.

 Over the next two years the Curwens were also active in Rhode Island and New Jersey and spent the period March to October 1677 proselytizing in Barbados, where Alice Curwen argued that black slaves had a right to attend Quaker meetings irrespective of their owners' opinions.

 The Curwens also visited the nearby island of Nevis, where vestiges of Quakerism were reported in 1817 among slaves, long after all white Quakers had left.
 The group, known as Naohites, used the Quaker term "first-day" for Sunday, rejected payment for preachers, forbade gaudy dress, debt, stealing, lying, and swearing, and emphasized that the Spirit puts into people's hearts what they should do.